JanssenProject/jans/docs/script-catalog/consent_gathering/consent-gathering.md

 acrN - consentScriptN
 ```

-**Agama**

-If Agama Consent is used then typically `acrToAgamaConsentFlowMapping` AS configuration property has to be used as well
-to determine consent flow.
-`acrToAgamaConsentFlowMapping` - The acr mapping to agama consent flow name.
-When AS meets acr it tries to match agama consent name and set it into session attributes under `consent_flow` name.
-This makes it available for main Agama Consent script, so it knows which flow to invoke.

 ## Interface
 The consent gathering script implements the [ConsentGathering](https://github.com/JanssenProject/jans/blob/main/jans-core/script/src/main/java/io/jans/model/custom/script/type/authz/ConsentGatheringType.java) interface.
 This extends methods from the base script type in addition to adding new methods: